erenakgun/eigenvector-calculator/README.md

 # eigenvector-calculator
-Using power iteration and inverse power iteration algorithms to find eigenvectors with highest and lowest eigenvalue
+Using power iteration and inverse power iteration algorithms to find eigenvectors with largest and smallest eigenvalue

 This code is written for educational purposes to implement object oriented programming, dynamic memory allocation, power iteration, inverse power iteration, and gaussian elimination with partial pivoting.